Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Pleural Mesothelioma Treatment Options

-Pleural mesothelioma is typically treated with a multimodal approach, combining standard treatments like surgery, chemotherapy and radiation.
+Pleural mesothelioma is typically treated with a multimodal approach, combining standard treatments like surgery, chemotherapy medications and radiation.
 A pleural mesothelioma treatment plan will largely depend on the cell type and stage of disease.
 Generally, treatment plans are not intended to cure the disease.

 Mesothelioma surgery is common for pleural mesothelioma patients.
 The surgery may be aggressive with the goal of extending life expectancy, or less aggressive with the goal of palliating symptoms (relieving discomfort).